gbrault/scipy/README.md

 * JOD_URL:  the monitoring callback url
 * JOD_SLEEP: set the callback pace
-* JOD_GIT: the url from which the "notebook" is cloned
+* JOD_GIT_URL: the url from which the "notebook" is cloned